owncloud/docs/docs/build-the-docs.md

 ## Prepare Your Browser

-It is very helpful to see how changes to a page will render without running a build - without inlcuding other data  images or attributes defined somewhere else etc. Therefore you can install a plugin for your browser to render `.adoc` files.
+It is very helpful to see how changes to a page will render without running a build - without including other data  images or attributes defined somewhere else, etc. Therefore you can install a plugin for your browser to render `.adoc` files.
 You may use the `Asciidoctor.js Live Preview` or any other that is available for your browser - just search and install a suitable one.
 Post installing, check that _accessing local files_ in the plugin settings is allowed.

 The result shown in the browser may look slightly different to a version that is built via ` yarn antora-local`, but is a good start to get an impression and to catch typos made.